Fahim-ok/Exploring-Machine-Learning/README.md

 # Exploring-Machine-Learning
-Here I use different machine learning classifiers with proper data preprocessing
+Here I use different machine learning classifiers with proper data preprocessing in a given dataset.